lukas-frystak-sonarsource/sonarqube-server-guides/helm-chart/dce/pod-to-node-assignment.md

   - Node affinity is a property of Pods that *attracts* them to a set of nodes (either as a preference or a hard requirement).
   - Affinity provides more control over the selection logic but increases complexity.
 - [Taints and tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/)
-  - *Taints* are the opposite opposite of *affinity* - they allow a node to repel a set of pods.
+  - *Taints* are the opposite of *affinity* - they allow a node to repel a set of pods.

 For more detail, refer to the official Kubernetes documentation: [Scheduling, Preemption and Eviction](https://kubernetes.io/docs/concepts/scheduling-eviction/).